mogliang/rongke.fema/webserver/scripts/deploy-readme.md

 If installed as a Windows Service, you can manage it using:
 - Services.msc (GUI)
-- Command line: `sc start FEMAWebServer`, `sc stop FEMAWebServer`
+- Command line: `sc start FMEAWebServer`, `sc stop FMEAWebServer`
-- PowerShell: `Start-Service FEMAWebServer`, `Stop-Service FEMAWebServer`
+- PowerShell: `Start-Service FMEAWebServer`, `Stop-Service FMEAWebServer`

 ## Firewall Configuration